fallow24/i3wm-polybar-arc-dark/README.md

 ## Installation

-After entering the above commands, follow [polybar installation instructions](https://github.com/polybar/polybar#installation), [i3-gaps installation instructions](https://github.com/Airblader/i3/wiki/installation) and compile [i3-radius](https://github.com/terroo/i3-radius) using the build.sh script that is in the submodule.
+After entering the above commands, follow [polybar installation instructions](https://github.com/polybar/polybar#installation), [i3-gaps installation instructions](https://github.com/Airblader/i3/wiki/installation) and compile [i3-radius](https://github.com/terroo/i3-radius) from source using the build.sh script that is in the submodule.

 Copy the content of the **config** folder into your ~/.config/ folder, and do the same for **fonts** and **icons**.